 Alarm 2: This field shows the time that the logger is set to stop logging.
 The stop alarm is a 24-hour timer which will halt logging, when enabled, at the next occurrence of that time after the logger has started recording.
 If the Alarm 1 timer is set to initiate logging, the Alarm 2 timer will halt logging at the next occurrence of the Alarm 2 time after the logger has been started by Alarm 1.
-If the Alarm 1 timer is not enabled, the Alarm 2 timer will halt logger on the next occurrence of that time.
+If the Alarm 1 timer is not enabled, the Alarm 2 timer will halt the logger on the next occurrence of that time.
 Note: Use care when programming the alarm times.
-If left enabled, changing and reprogramming any of the setup parameters will restart the alarm timers.
+If left enabled, changing and reprogramming any of the setup parameters will restart the alarm timers and could cause the logger to stop recording.